vNugglets/vNuggletsPSMod_vDNetworking/ReadMe.md

       `Find-Module vNugglets.VDNetworking | Install-Module`
   - Or, save the module first for further inspection/distribution (always a good idea):

       `Find-Module vNugglets.VDNetworking | Save-Module -Path c:\temp\someFolder`
-- If you are not interested in- or able to use the PowerShell Gallery, you can get the module in this way:
-  - clone the GitHub project to some local folder with Git via:

-    `PS C:\> git clone https://github.com/vNugglets/vNuggletsPSMod_vDNetworking.git C:\temp\MyVNuggsVDRepoCopy`
-  - put the actual PowerShell module directory in some place that you like to keep your modules, say, like this, which copies the module to your personal Modules directory:

-    `PS C:\> Copy-Item -Recurse -Path C:\temp\MyVNuggsVDRepoCopy\vNugglets.VDNetworking\ -Destination ~\Documents\WindowsPowerShell\Modules\vNugglets.VDNetworking`
-  - import the PowerShell module into the current PowerShell session:

-    `PS C:\> Import-Module -Name vNugglets.VDNetworking`
-  - or, if the vNugglets.VDNetworking module folder is not in your `Env:\PSModulePath`, specify the whole path to the module folder when importing, like:

-    `PS C:\> Import-Module -Name \\myserver.dom.com\PSModules\vNugglets.VDNetworking`

 <a id="examplesSection"></a>
 ### Examples